CFC-Servers/gredwitch_enhancements/README.md

 # [Unsupported] Gredwitch Enhancements
-Various scripts to enhance the Gredwitch Emplacements addon
+Various scripts to enhance and modify the Gredwitch Emplacements addon